alaffin12/stackedit/Caught by Stradh.md

 #### What's Really Going On Here
 The Amber Temple in Barovia is not the true Amber Temple.
 Rather it is an echo of the true one, where something of immense power - it would not be wrong to call it the heart of the Demiplanes of Dread - but no true physical form has bled through and left an imprint on a real, physical place.

+At the dawn of the cosmos - before the gods and their primordial antecedents, before things like planes and the physical existed - there was the void.
+And in this void dwelt beings of immense power.

 ## Food and Drink in Barovia
 ### Foods in Barovia